lob/lob-openapi/README.md

 You can also run Prism as a mock server using the spec for new endpoints.
 Please see the Prism website until we encapsulate that mode in a `make` command.

-## Compatibility with community tooling

-A lot of tooling for working with OpenAPI specs does not support the full specification.
-In particular, many tools do not support multiple files specs.
-To use such a tool, bundle the spec into a single file using `make bundle`.

-The tool used by `make bundle` can do much more than bundle a multiple file spec into a single file.
-It can convert specs between `YAML` and `JSON`, fully dereference a spec, and more.

 ## See also